Arya20040110/TeamAxion-ImageSharpeningUsingKnowledgeDistillation/README.md

 This project was made possible thanks to the generous support of the **Intel© Unnati Program**.
 We extend our heartfelt gratitude to our mentors, **Er.
 Anish M George** and **Mr. Siju Swamy**, for their expert guidance and constant encouragement throughout this journey.
 Their insights shaped the technical depth and practical focus of this work.
 We also thank **Saintgits College of Engineering and Technology** for providing the platform, resources, and academic atmosphere essential to our development.
 Finally, we appreciate the contributions of the wider AI/ML research community whose open-source efforts in image enhancement and model compression inspired and informed our work.

 ---

-🔗 *For more information or collaboration opportunities, feel free to connect with us through the project repository or institutional contact pages.*